myhdl/myhdl/doc/source/manual/intro.rst

 Here is an overview of what we have learned in this chapter:

 * Generators are the basic building blocks of MyHDL models.
-They provide the way to model massive concurrency and sensitiviy lists.
+They provide the way to model massive concurrency and sensitivity lists.

 * MyHDL provides decorators that create useful generators from local functions.